alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </br>A manager responsible for orchestrating interactions between the `RemoteAuthProvider`, `AuthDataStore`, and the runtime of your application

 `Auth`
-</br>The consuming code's sole entrypoint to use EZClientAuth
+</br>The client's sole entrypoint to EZClientAuth

 <h4>Domain Driven Design</h4>

 <blockquote>The goal of domain-driven design is to create better software by focusing on a model of the domain rather than the technology. - Eric Evans</blockquote>

 Domain Driven Design (DDD) is a term coined by Eric Evans in his 2004 book [Domain Driven Design: Tackling Complexity at the Heart of Software Development](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software-ebook/dp/B00794TAUG).

-DDD strips away the accidental complexities of implementations and provides a modelling framework for development teams to focus on the inherent complexities of their domain.
+DDD strips away the accidental complexities of implementations and provides a modelling framework for development teams to focus on the inherent complexities of their domain without getting bogged down in technical detail.

-In Domain Driven Design, we name by <i>function</i>, not implementation.
+DDD encourages developers to name by <i>function</i>, not implementation.
 This means there is no "the".
 There is only "a".
 The client calls "a RemoteAuthProvider", not "the FirebaseAuthProvider".

+Here are some side-by-sides of Non-DDD names and their DDD equivalents:

+<b>Non-DDD</b>: ❌ FirebaseAuthProvider</br><b>DDD</b>: ✅ RemoteAuthProvider

+<b>Non-DDD</b>: ❌ KeychainDataStore</br><b>DDD</b>: ✅ AuthDataStore

+<b>Non-DDD</b>: ❌ MongoDBClient</br><b>DDD</b>: ✅ UserRepository

 Genericism endows your code with flexibility.

-In Swift practice, DDD is realized through Protocol Oriented Programming (POP).
-We create a protocol (Swift's word for <i>interface</i>) that sits in front of some implementation.
-We then write all of our client code to only know about that intention-revealing interface, NEVER the implementation behind it.
+In Swift practice, DDD is manifested through Protocol Oriented Programming (POP).

-In the case of authentication, our client calls a generic sign-in on an interface, not a sign-in defined directly on an implementation like Firebase.
+The Three Steps of POP:

+1. Create an intention-revealing protocol with generic, high level method names (e.g. `signIn`, `createUser`, etc.)
+2. Create implementations that adopt the protocol
+3. Write your code to the generic protocol methods, NEVER directly to the implementation.

 Codebases built atop proper DDD patterns enjoy a number of benefits: